gyrsh/EmailUsingCelery/README.md

 Please feel free to raise issues using this [template](./.github/ISSUE_TEMPLATE.md) and I'll get back to you.

 You can also fork the repository, make changes and submit a Pull Request using this [template](./.github/PULL_REQUEST_TEMPLATE.md).

+## Updates To be Done
+1. Unittesting
+2. Dockerize the Project
+3. Modularity of Project